How Our Payment Model Works

 Why This Model Aligns Our Interests With Yours

-The introduction fee structure means we only get paid when you successfully appoint a managing agent you're happy with.
+The introduction fee structure means we only get paid when you successfully appoint a managing agent you're happy with — whether you change agent without RTM or need to exercise Right to Manage first.
 If the process stalls, if you decide not to proceed, or if no agent meets your standards — we earn nothing.

 This creates a simple alignment: our success depends entirely on your satisfaction.